Skip to content

 the region of interest

-convert to timelapse.
-Not used if timelapse made
+to convert to timelapse.
+Not used if timelapse

 --name_column TEXT Name of the column containing the name of the

-Not used if timelapse is made using a shapefile
+tile.
+Not used if timelapse is made using a

-Not used if timelapse is made using a shapefile
+tile.
+Not used if timelapse is made using a

 --vector_display_path TEXT Path of the shapefile with ground observations